ArminEmamidp/django-social-network/README.md

     python manage.py runserver

-3: Open the browser and go to the address:
+3: Open the browser and go to this address:

     localhost:8000